florentulve/little-local-devops-toolchain/README.md

 const AWS_KEY = "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY"
 ```

-Commit dnd create a **Merge Request**.
+Commit, then create a **Merge Request**.
 Your MR will look like that:

 ![alt k9s](./merge-request.png)